 High school was when she was first fell in love with martial arts, particularly wushu.
 One of her coaches at school was a student of Team Lakay head coach Mark Sangiao, and he was the one who first introduced Iniong to the discipline.

-She honed her skills inside the Lakay Central Gym, and eventually turned to MMA after earning a college scholarship from the University of the Cordilleras through wushu, winning several national tournaments in the process.
+She honed her skills inside the Lakay Central Gym, and eventually turned to mixed martial arts after earning a college scholarship from the University of the Cordilleras through wushu, winning several national tournaments in the process.

 All of this was done without the knowledge of her parents.
 They did not condone the fact that their ‘princess’ was a fighter.
 The Filipino family is now proud of her, but that was not always the case.

-“My father did not know before that I joined MMA until they saw the ticket [to the event],” Iniong recalls.
+“My father did not know before that I joined mixed martial arts until they saw the ticket [to the event],” Iniong recalls.
 “At first, they did not want me to join because I am a girl, but when they saw me fight, they changed their minds, and now they support me.”

 Iniong’s father was by her side for the most part, but her mother — like any other mother — did not want her little girl to get hurt.